-DUEF – French diploma course
+DUEF – Degree program in French

 Classes are intensive: 15 hrs/week (1 semester = 13 weeks) complemented with sessions at the multimedia library that are an integral part of your course and also at the Centre de Ressources en Langues, which has some resources that can be accessed remotely (via intranet).